skilldrick/easyforth/index.markdown

 It's important to note that the `then` word marks the end of the `if` statement.
 This makes it equivalent to `fi` in Bash or `end` in Ruby, for example.

+Another important thing to realize is that `if` consumes the top value on the stack when it checks to see if it's true or false.

 ### `if else then`

 `if else then` is equivalent to an `if/else` statement in most languages.
 Here's